 A certified criminal check is a police information check that involves a complete process of fingerprinting to facilitate an individual’s identity.
 A commissioned agency can conduct the fingerprint process in B.C.
-If you need a background check for adoption, work permit, application of visa, or citizenship, visit your local RCMP detachment.
+If you need a background check for adoption, a work permit, an application for a visa, or citizenship, visit your local RCMP detachment.

-Similarly, if the records of an individual suggest they can present sexual or financial abuse to vulnerable adults like people with disabilities or the elderly, they are not allowed access to such people.
+Similarly, if the records of an individual suggest they might enact sexual or financial abuse to vulnerable adults like people with disabilities or the elderly, they, too, are not allowed access to such people.

-For-profit organizations not covered under the Act that needs the criminal record checks for their volunteers or employees are advised to get in touch with their local police.
+For-profit organizations not covered under the Act that need criminal record checks for their volunteers or employees are advised to get in touch with their local police.

 Who is a Volunteer?

 Anyone providing free services to vulnerable persons

 Anyone who receives no monetary compensation from the organization

 Two original documents must be produced for criminal record checks.
 They are primary and secondary identification.
 One must be issued by the government and include the applicant’s name, date of birth, and photo.